apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 Why build Arrow C++ from source?
 --------------------------------

-For Arrow C++ implementation and its bindings (Python and R for example) these bindings are wrapping the underlying C++ functions.
-Even if you want to work on PyArrow or R package the source code of C++ may have to be edited also.
+For Arrow implementations which are built on top of the C++ implementation (e.g. Python and R), wrappers and interfaces have been written to the underlying C++ functions.
+If you want to work on PyArrow or R package, you may need to edit the source code of the C++ library too.

 Detailed instructions on building C++ library from source can be found :ref:`here <building-arrow-cpp>`.